 Cut 3, 44-inch length pieces from the 2″x6″ studs. see the first picture to show how to draw the arc.

 Use a jigsaw and cut the arc out of this wood.
 Use the arc to trace onto the remaining two 44″ pieces.
 Clamp the 3 pieces together and sand the curves until each is identical to the other.
 Use one of these as a template also to trace the same arc on the piece of 3/4″x12″x44″ piece to be used later as the top cap of the front end.

 2, 39 inches long 2″x2″

 2, 10 7/8 inches long 2″x3″ for bracing the arcs

-Use the pictures provided for the layout and assemble.
+Use the pictures provided for the layout of the bus bunk bed and assemble it.
 Place screws anywhere you feel is appropriate for strength.

-Rear frame: This is one of the more simple frames to assemble.
+Rear frame of the bus bunk bed: This is one of the more simple frames to assemble.
 The only difficult part is the angles of the upper pieces.
-They are cut at the 82 degrees.
+They are cut at 82 degrees.

 2, 27 inches long 2″x3″

 2, 14.5 inches long 2″x3″ with parallel cuts at 82 degrees.
 The angle cuts are on the wide part of the 2″x3″